Komonodrg-portfolio/---MC---Github_Portfolio_Creation/README.md

    <img src="images/GIthub7.png" width="400"/>  <img src="images/GIthub8.png" width="400"/><br>

-5. Getting comfortable to [Markdown and HTML syntax](https://chatgpt.com/s/t_68dc8873f4c4819197ded29dcc79108c) is key for properly formating your readme files.
+5. Getting comfortable with [Markdown and HTML syntax](https://chatgpt.com/s/t_68dc8873f4c4819197ded29dcc79108c) is key for properly formating your readme files.
 Practice makes perfect.

 6. Adding images to your readme will further allow you to create a more engaging portfolio.
 2  applications I use to assist in implementing pictures in my projects are:
    - [Flameshot](https://chatgpt.com/s/t_68dc8a3f95a08191910a402d0d600b85)